Connection

 // Check support (heuristic, no query sent)

-if (connection.supportsSynchronizedOutput()) {
+if (terminal.supportsSynchronizedOutput()) {

 // ... render frame ...